p9c/podlegacy/README.md

     go get github.com/parallelcointeam/pod/cmd/podctl

-pod
+# pod
-====

 pod is an alternative full node bitcoin implementation written in Go (golang).

 This project is currently under active development and is in a Beta state.
 It is extremely stable and has been in production use since October 2013.

 It properly downloads, validates, and serves the block chain using the exact rules (including consensus bugs) for block acceptance as Bitcoin Core.
 We have taken great care to avoid pod causing a fork to the block chain.
 It includes a full block validation testing framework which contains all of the 'official' block acceptance tests (and some additional ones) that is run on every pull request to help ensure it properly follows consensus.
 Also, it passes all of the JSON test data in the Bitcoin Core code.

 It also properly relays newly mined blocks, maintains a transaction pool, and relays individual transactions that have not yet made it into a block.
 It ensures all individual transactions admitted to the pool follow the rules required by the block chain and also includes more strict checks which filter transactions based on miner requirements ("standard" transactions).

-One key difference between pod and Bitcoin Core is that pod does *NOT* include wallet functionality and this was a very intentional design decision.
+One key difference between pod and Bitcoin Core is that pod does _NOT_ include wallet functionality and this was a very intentional design decision.
 See the blog entry [here](https://blog.conformal.com/pod-not-your-moms-bitcoin-daemon) for more details.
 This means you can't actually make or receive payments directly with pod.
 That functionality is provided by the [btcwallet](https://github.com/btcsuite/btcwallet) and [Paymetheus](https://github.com/btcsuite/Paymetheus) (Windows-only) projects which are both under active development.